DillonSteyl/SCIE1000/Week 10/menu_challenge.md

 # the player starts with 3 lives
 lives = 3

-# this while loop runs so long as the treasure has not been found, and the player is not out of lives
+# this while loop runs as long as the treasure has not been found, and the player is not out of lives
 while found==0 and lives>0:

     # prints the position and detector reading for the player (Adding 1 so it goes from 1 to 10, instead of 0 to 9)